-Professional profiles: Press Office Manager, Public Relations Manager, New Media Communicator, Fashion Event Manager, Communication Manager, Curator of fashion exhibitions, museums and archives.
+Professional profiles include: Press Office Manager, Public Relations Manager, Brand Manager, New Media Communicator, Blogger, Social Media Manager, Fashion Event Manager, Communication Manager, Curator of Fashion exhibitions.

 The purpose of the course in Fashion Communication is to prepare professional communicators to specialise in fashion.
 Students are taught the skills and the methods used to develop and produce events organised for the fashion industry.
 The topics covered include all the phases of the communication process (fashion communication, fashion writing and editing, advertising and web communications), designing and managing events, PR and the press office, for the purpose of achieving an effective transmission of the brand, its values and its philosophy.

 The course trains young professionals to be capable of conceiving and managing integrated promotion strategies, seeking out external relations with other industry operatives, monitoring advertising campaigns, looking after media relations and organising events and catwalk shows.